Pop Culture Madness!

 During WWII 40% of Agricultural Production Came from Home Victory Gardens.

-On the verge of the Liberation of Paris, Hitler ordered it's governor to leave it a "pile of rubble," and destroy all religious and historical monuments.
-Dietrich von Choltitz, the governor refused, saving Paris.
+On the verge of the Liberation of Paris, Hitler ordered its governor to leave it a “pile of rubble,” and destroy all religious and historical monuments.
+Dietrich von Choltitz, the governor, refused, saving Paris.

 June 6th was WW II's D-Day.